 - Four dissenters on the Inquiry argued that such research should only be conducted on embryos unused after in vitro fertilisation (IVF) treatment and should be done with a view to enabling a woman to become pregnant.

 - An additional three dissenters rejected any deliberate destruction of human embryos.2

-- In response to the recommendations the 1990 Human Fertilisation and Embryology Act legalised experimentation on human embryos of up to 14 days development for the purposes of research into infertility, congenital disease, causes of miscarriages, contraception and detecting gene or chromosome abnormalities.
-Only spare embryos arising from In Vitro-Fertilisation (IVF) treatment could be used.
+- In response to the recommendations, the 1990 Human Fertilisation and Embryology Act legalised experimentation on human embryos of up to 14 days’ development for the purposes of research into infertility, congenital disease, causes of miscarriages, contraception and detecting gene or chromosome abnormalities.
+Only spare embryos arising from IVF treatment could be used.

 - In 2001 new regulations were made to allow cell nuclear replacement (therapeutic cloning) to be licensed by the Human Fertilisation and Embryo Authority (HFEA).
 The grounds for research were extended to include increasing knowledge about embryos and serious disease and to enable such knowledge to be applied in developing treatments.3

 - In 2002 the HFEA granted the first licence to carry out research on human embryos to produce stem cell lines.
 The embryos were donated.4

 - In 2004 the HFEA granted the first licence to create human embryonic stem cells using therapeutic cloning.5 Using this licence, scientists in Newcastle upon Tyne were among the first in the world to successfully clone a human embryo in 2005.6

 - In 2008 the Human Fertilisation and Embryology Act drastically liberalised UK law on the use of embryos.
 Key provisions of the Act include:

 - Permitting UK scientists to create animal-human hybrid embryos for research.